Ewooral/Ewooral-Tutorials/BASH LINUX COMMANDS/linux-commands.md

 Now that you know how to find out permissions on a file, let’s see how you can change the permission and ownership of a file.

-Change file permissions in Linux
+* Change file permissions in Linux
-You can use chmod command for changing the permissions on a file in Linux.
+You can use `chmod` command to change the permissions on a file in Linux.

 📚
-Permissions used to be called mode of access and hence chmod was the short form of change the mode of access.
+Permissions used to be called `mode of access` and hence `chmod` was the short form of change the mode of access.

-There are two ways to use the chmod command:
+## There are two ways to use the chmod command:

-Absolute mode
+* Absolute mode
-Symbolic mode
+* Symbolic mode

 chmod 777 or 755?
-Learn to use chmod Command with Examples This article will teach you how to change permissions in Linux with practical examples of chmod command.
+Learn to use chmod Command with Examples

-Linux Handbook
-Eric Simard

-Using chmod in absolute mode
+- [Using chmod in absolute mode]
 In the absolute mode, permissions are represented in numeric form (octal system to be precise).
 In this system, each file permission is represented by a number.

 	r (read) = 4
 	w (write) = 2
 	x (execute) = 1
 	– (no permission) = 0

 With these numeric values, you can combine them and thus one number can be used to represent the entire permission set.

 	Number	Permission
 	0	—
 	1	–x
 	2	-w-
 	3 (i.e. 2+1)	-wx
 	4	r–
 	5 (i.e. 4+1)	r-x
 	6 (i.e. 4+2)	rw-
 	7 (i.e. 4+2+1)	rwx

-Can you guess the file permission in numbers on agatha.txt file in our example so far?
-That’s right, it’s 764.
+Can you guess the file permission in numbers on `agatha.txt` file in our example so far?
+That’s right, it’s `764`.

 Now that you know what number represents which permission, let’s see how to change file permission using this knowledge.

-Suppose you want to change the file permission on agatha.txt so that everyone can read and write but no one can execute it?
+* Suppose you want to change the file permission on agatha.txt so that everyone can read and write but no one can execute it?
 In that case, you can use the chmod command like this:

 	chmod 666 agatha.txt

 If you list agatha.txt now, you’ll see that the permission has been changed.

 	-rw-rw-rw- 1 abhishek abhishek 457 Aug 10 11:55 agatha.txt

-Using chmod in symbolic mode
+- [Using chmod in symbolic mode]
 The problem with the absolute mode is that you should always provide three numbers for all the three owners even if you want to change the  permission set for just one owner.

 This is where you can use the symbolic mode with chmod command.

 In symbolic mode, owners are denoted with the following symbols:

 	u = user owner
 	g = group owner
 	o = other
 	a = all (user + group + other)

 The symbolic mode uses mathematical operators to perform the permission changes:

 	+ for adding permissions
 	– for removing permissions
-= for overriding existing permissions with new value Now that you know let’s see how to use chmod command in symbolic mode.
+	= for overriding existing permissions with new value

+Now that you know let’s see how to use chmod command in symbolic mode.

-In our previous example, if you want to add execute permission for group owner, you can use chmod command like this:
+* In our previous example, if you want to add execute permission for group owner, you can use chmod command like this:

 	chmod g+x agatha.txt

 If you look at the permissions on this file now, you’ll see that execute permission has now been added:

 	-rw-rwxrw- 1 abhi itsfoss 457 Aug 10 11:55 agatha.txt

-You can also combine multiple permission changes in one command.
-Suppose you want to remove the read and write permission and add execute permissions for Other.
+* You can also combine multiple permission changes in one command.
+Suppose you want to `remove the read and write permission and add execute permissions` for Other.
 You also want to add execute permission for the User owner.
 You can do all of it one single command:

 chmod o-rw+x,u+x agatha.txt
 The resulting permissions would be like this: